Conelike radiant structures: AH structures and Einstein equations for statistical structures

-\begin{remark} The AH structure generated by the statistical structure conjugate to a given statistical structure is not equal to the AH structure conjugate to the AH struture generated by the given statistical structure unless the given statistical structure is special.
+\begin{remark} The AH structure generated by the statistical structure conjugate to a given statistical structure is not equal to the AH structure conjugate to the AH structure generated by the given statistical structure unless the given statistical structure is special.
 In general the resulting conjugate connections differ by a tensor of the form $2\si_{(i}\delta_{j)}\,^{k} - g_{ij}\si^{k}$, where $\si_{i}$ is a multiple of the covariant derivative of $\det g$. \end{remark}

-\begin{example} A Weyl structure is an AH structure and the Weyl structures are exactly those AH structures that are self-conjugate, equivalently, that have vanishing cubic form. \end{example}
+\begin{example} A \emph{Weyl structure} is a pair $(\nabla, [g])$ comprising a torsion-free affine connection, $\nabla$, and a conformal class $[g]$ of pseudo-Riemannian metrics such that, for each $g \in [g]$, there is a one-form $\chi_{i} \in \Ga(\ctm)$ such that $\nabla_{i}g_{jk} = \chi_{i}g_{jk}$.
+By definition a Weyl structure is an AH structure with vanishing cubic form and the Weyl structures are exactly those AH structures that are self-conjugate, equivalently, that have vanishing cubic form. \end{example}

+\begin{example} Although the language used here is a bit different, the geometric content of this example is fully present in H. Matsuzoe's \cite{Matsuzoe-conformallyprojectively, Matsuzoe}.
+For details of the claims that follow in the language used here see \cite{Fox-ahs, Fox-2dahs, Fox-crm}.
+The Blaschke metric $h$ of a cooriented nondegenerate hypersurface immersion in flat affine space constitutes with the connection $\nabla$ induced via the affine normal a special statistical structure, so generates an exact AH structure for which $h$ is a distinguished metric.
+The pullback via the conormal Gauss map of the flat projective structure on the projectivization of the vector space dual to the ambient flat affine space yields a projective structure that has a unique representative $\anabla$ aligned with respect to the equiaffine metric $h$, and the AH structure $(\anabla, [h])$ it generates with $h$ is that conjugate to $(\nabla, [h])$. \end{example}

-\begin{remark} H. Matsuzoe \cite{Matsuzoe} called \emph{semi-Weyl} a pair $(\nabla, g)$ satisfying the first condition \eqref{ahdef1} and observed the relation with geometric structures induced on hypersurfaces in flat affine space.
-The alignment condition \eqref{ahdef2} seems to be important for properly formulating the Einstein equations defined later.
-Matsuzoe defined the cubic form of $(\nabla, g)$ by \eqref{cubicformdefined}.
-However, without the alignment condition $\bt_{ijk}$ need not be trace-free.
-On the other hand, in Matsuzoe's setting, the vanishing of $\bt_{ijk}$ implies the alignment condition, so this condition is somehow hidden. \end{remark}
+\begin{remark} H. Matsuzoe \cite{Matsuzoe} called \emph{semi-Weyl} a pair $(\nabla, g)$ satisfying the first condition \eqref{ahdef1} and observed the relation with geometric structures induced on hypersurfaces in flat affine space described in Example \ref{affinehypersurfaceexample}.
+The alignment condition \eqref{ahdef2} seems to be important for properly formulating the Einstein equations defined later in Definition \ref{einsteinahdefinition}.
+Matsuzoe also defined the cubic form of $(\nabla, g)$ by \eqref{cubicformdefined}.
+However, without the alignment condition, $\bt_{ijk}$ need not be trace-free.
+On the other hand, in Matsuzoe's setting, the vanishing of $\bt_{ijk}$ implies the alignment condition, so this condition is somehow hidden from view. \end{remark}